Contents

 All this data will assist in failure modes and effective analysis of a board.

-Component failures happen due to mechanical, thermal, environmental, thermal, electrical, packaging, and aging factors.
+Component failures can be caused by mechanical, thermal, environmental, thermal, electrical, packaging, or aging factors.
 It is essential to know all the details about these causes.

 Mechanical failure